egberts/egberts.github.io-src/content/articles/macos-vault-password.md

 Title: Change password to MacOS File Vault
 Date: 2018-07-07T16:43
+Status: published
 Tags: macos, password, file vault
 Category: research
+Summary: How to change a password to MacOS File Vault

 How to change FileVault password.
 This is useful when wanting to have two separate passwords; one for the disk and one for the login account.